Thursday, October 10, 2024

 Public domain image by FelixMittermeier on Pixabay.com

-To understand the absolute basics of electricity, you might like to read my guide to electricity basics on the Medium.com website first which is more detailed and has diagrams.
+To understand the absolute basics of electricity, you might like to read my electricity 101 guide on the Medium.com website first, which is more detailed and has diagrams.
 This post on Facebook is a summary of that article.

 Electricity 101: A Complete Beginner's Guide at this link: